bitfocus/companion-v3/packages/webui/README.md

 ### `yarn build`

 Builds the app for production to the `build` folder.\
-This gets called when doing an electron build and `yarn update`, so should not be needed often
+This gets called when doing a build and `yarn update`, so should not be needed often